martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 # Referencing Internet-Drafts

 Documents referencing Internet-Drafts should always include the two-digit version number of the draft.
-It is possible to reference the latest version of a draft by excluding the two-digit version number, but this can lead readers of the reference to not know which version of the draft is being referenced.
 Documents referencing Internet-Drafts should always reference using URLs for the IETF Datatracker because this is expected to be the most stable URL for a particular version of a draft.